danog/MadelineProto/README.md

 ### Calling mtproto methods and available wrappers

-A list of mtproto methods can be found [here](https://tjhorner.com/tl-schema/#functions).
+The API documentation can be found [here](https://daniil.it/MadelineProto/API_docs/).
 To call an MTProto method simply call it as if it is a method of the API class, substitute namespace sepators (.) with -> if needed:
 ```
 $MadelineProto = new \danog\MadelineProto\API();